14. 900-1200 Women Crusaders and Stabilizers

 The Crusades

 In theory, when Pope Urban II issued a call to arms for the First Crusade in 1095, no one expected women to make the trip.
 Church leaders appealed to women with wealth to fund expeditions and new military orders.
-By the Second Crusade, some male authorities actively discouraged women from participating, saying that women would hinder the armies on campaign.
-However, as going on Crusade offered distinct spiritual benefits to those who went, it had to be open to any devout Christian.
-In this sense, the Crusades were a kind of super-pilgrimage and women had been taking part in pilgrimage for centuries in Europe.
-The other thing paving the way for women’s participation was the importance of noble lineage.
-Noblewomen looked to their own ancestors for inspiration and hoped to leave a legacy to their descendants.
+By the Second Crusade, some male authorities actively discouraged women from participating, saying that women would hinder the armies on the campaign.
+However, as going on Crusade offered distinct spiritual benefits, the experience had to be available to any devout Christian.
+In this respect, the Crusades were a super-pilgrimage, and women had been taking part in pilgrimage for centuries in Europe.
+Noblewomen looked to their ancestors for inspiration and hoped to leave a legacy to their descendants.
 Furthermore, medieval society was thought to be represented by three orders: Those who pray, meaning the clergy; those who fight, meaning the nobility; and those who work, meaning everyone else.
 If being noble meant being willing to fight, then noblewomen had to have a place in that order.

-Dozens of women went on Crusades, and it would be impossible to list them all.
+Dozens of women went on Crusades.
 Matilda of Tuscany never got to go on an official Crusade, but she paved the way for women who did.
 Matilda had a reputation for military leadership before the Crusades began.
 She had long been a loyal defender of Pope Gregory VII who had a conflict with the Holy Roman Emperor.
 Initially, church and civil law prohibited anyone but a secular male warrior from taking up arms.
-However, for a just cause, anyone could fight and pretty quickly fighting monks emerged.
-And, like many daughters of feudal lords, Matilda had been trained in strategy even if she never personally wielded a weapon.
+However, anyone could fight, and fighting monks emerged.
+Like many daughters of feudal lords, Matilda had been trained in strategy, even if she never personally wielded a weapon.
 Sources say she was a brilliant strategist and that she was passionate about defending holy causes.
-Matilda was prepared to lead forces against the Turks as early as 1074, when they defeated a Byzantine army at Manzikert.
-However, when the first Crusade was announced in 1095, Matilda was still wrangling with the Holy Roman Emperor and his supporters.
+Matilda was prepared to lead forces against the Turks as early as 1074, when they defeated the Byzantine army at Manzikert.
+When the first Crusade was announced in 1095, Matilda was still wrangling with the Holy Roman Emperor and his supporters.

 The Crusades